Learn how to set up your sewing machine with our handy instructions and checklists.

 Lint isn't drawn back up through the tension disks that way.
 For more info see Sewing Machine Maintenance.

 Follow these steps to set up the sewing machine for quilting.
-Be sure to refer to your instruction manual and foot installation guides for help.

 This first one is so important that it has it's own section.